hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step6-answer.md

-There were 3 problems.
+The HPA manifest has three additional problems.
+The arrows are your hints.
 Can you see them now?

 ```
 apiVersion: autoscaling/v1
 kind: HorizontalPodAutoscaler
 metadata:
   name: apache-hpa
-  namespace: default
+  namespace: default                 <--
 spec:
-  maxReplicas: 10
+  maxReplicas: 10                    <--
   minReplicas: 2
   scaleTargetRef:
     apiVersion: extensions/v1
     kind: Deployment
-    name: php-apache
+    name: php-apache                 <--
   targetCPUUtilizationPercentage: 40
 ```

-Apply this fix.
+Edit your corrections and re-apply.
+Which to see if the scaling kicks in.